Northern Ireland: Police attacked during fresh violence | DW | 10.04.2021

 Appeals for calm from Ireland, the United States and the European Union have so far fallen on deaf ears in Northern Ireland as it endured its eighth night of violent unrest on Friday.

-The Belfast Telegraph reported that petrol bombs, bricks and other items were thrown at police in the Tiger's Bay area in the north of the city while several bins and a car were set on fire.
+The Belfast Telegraph reported that Molotov cocktails, bricks and other items were thrown at police in the Tiger's Bay area in the north of the city, while several bins and a car were set on fire.

-A large number of police vehicles gathered with officers in riot gear and police dogs in tow.
+A large number of police vehicles gathered with officers in riot gear and police dogs.

-There were also local media reports that stones were thrown at police in the nearby New Lodge area.
+Local media also reported that stones were thrown at police in the nearby New Lodge area.

 Police urged the public to avoid the scene, whilst also calling for calm.